mrgeyer/classtris/README.md

  - Hold down mouse to draw.
 Type letters to write where the mouse is pointing.
 Click the screen to change the text location.
 -  Click E to erase the blackboard.
 Click colors to switch colors.
 Click the plus and minus to change the size of the pen.
 - Click next to move the next student to the up position.

- ## Background information

-This app is designed for teachers who prefer the Johnny-on-the-spot type of questioning.
-It enables them to delegate the task of selecting students randomly to the computer and focus on teaching.

- This app was developed based on issues I observed during classroom observations.
-I observed a teacher using questions to encourage student engagement.
-However, calling on students who are not paying attention does not set them up for a successful experience and leads to further frustration with the class.
-Using this app allows the student to mentally prepare for their turn to answer questions and sets them up for a successful and positive experience.
-It also reduces the likelihood that a student will feel singled out by the teacher.

-The reason that I choose to have blind team assignment is to avoid issues that I observed in team based activities.
-When students make mistakes during team activities, their team mates get upset and frustrated and heated exchanges have occured.
-Since students do not know who is on their team unless their team wins, such frustrations with teammates should be avoided entirely.

 ### Credits